 - Many people within the industry believe Building Information Modelling, also known as BIM, to be a tool or a software used in design.
 Although BIM leverages these aspects during a project, BIM goes far beyond this and should instead be seen as a series or combination of processes for creating, exchanging and managing information throughout a project lifecycle.

-- Adopting a BIM approach enhances collaboration within the project team and stakeholders, accelerates early stage design and coordination and therefore reduces risk.
+- Adopting a Digital Construction (BIM) approach enhances collaboration within the project team and stakeholders, accelerates early stage design and coordination and therefore reduces risk.
 Through founding this approach on an information rich BIM model, further benefits can be gained – not only through the extraction of information from this “single source of truth” to strengthen standard design and construction processes, but also by using the model as a visual platform to de-risk the construction programme.
 Upon completion of construction, this information rich as-built model can be handed over to the facilities management team to utilise and drive benefit throughout the operational phase of the assets life.

 What difference will it make to me?